MIT-SPARK/Longterm-Perception-WS/README.md

 # Longterm-Perception-WS
-Workshop on Long-term Perception for Autonomy in Dynamic Human-shared Environments
+Website fir the workshop on "Long-term Perception for Autonomy in Dynamic Human-shared Environments: What do Robots Need?"